martinreus/RF24Network/README.md

 ## What has been developed so far:

 - Establishing a connection between nodes, with heartbeat sending to detect connection loss or failure of one node.
+- Sending bufferized messages.
+Handlers are used to check whether this message was received or not.
+Messages are resent if an ACK was not received.

 ## What is being developed / has to be done:

-- Sending and acking of messages through the network
+- Receiving and acking messages through the network.

 Please see the full documentation at http://tmrh20.github.io/RF24Network/